 - Otherwise set a password.

-- Deploy the upgrade or new service configurations to all machines in the LGTM cluster.
-You must deploy the updated service configurations to all machines otherwise they will not be able to communicate with each other.
+- Deploy the upgrade—or revised configurations—on each machine in the LGTM cluster.
+You must deploy the configurations on all hosts in the cluster, otherwise services on those machines will not be able to communicate with each other.